nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Each of the classes in the card package contains:
 * Getters and Setters of its own attributes
-* methods that alter an instance of its own class
+* Methods that alter an instance of its own class

 #### Quiz package <a name="quiz"></a>
 The `Quiz` package holds the necessary classes for the quiz functionality of this application.
 The following are